Support for multitenant apps

 Only when an administrator of another tenant has granted consent will the plugin be able to request access tokens for users of another tenant.

-Please bear in mind that many administrators have locked down their Azure AD and the ability for users to add third party applications.
-Therefore it is recommended that users from other tenants are made aware of the fact that they may not be able to sign into your application after all and if that is the case that they should get in contact with their global tenant administrator.
+Please note Bear in mind that many administrators have locked down their Azure AD and the ability for users to add third party applications.
+Therefore it is recommended that users from other tenants are made aware of the fact that they may not be able to sign into your application after all and if that is the case that they should get in contact with their global tenant administrator..

 Synchronize user attributes

-- Ensure that you have added at least https://graph.microsoft.com/User.Read to the list of Multi-tenant API Permissions as explained in the paragraph User registration at the beginning of this article.
+Please note Ensure that you have added at least https://graph.microsoft.com/User.Read to the list of Multi-tenant API Permissions as explained in the paragraph Plugin configuration

 Test and Troubleshoot